HussainAther/philosophy/neuro/comptheory.md

 modifications in presynaptic neurotransmitter releases in habituation.
 Which level is functional and which level is structural is difficult to determine, too.

+## Mental state semantics

+According to the computational theory of mind, the mind operates on symbols and uses symbolic representations to represent mental states.
+We discuss the meaning of these symbols as the semantics and the relationships between them as the syntax.
+We may argue that more complicated mental states come from these basic symbolic "words" of the language of thought.

 ## Causality

 A calculator's representation and rules for manipulating representations can explain its behavior much the same way